Yungboymin/Shadow-V-1/README.md

 ---

-💾 Configuration

-Modify the config.json to customize your bot’s settings:

----

 💡 Usage

 Anti-Link: Works automatically if the bot is an admin.

-Welcome/Goodbye: Automatically triggers on member join/leave.
+Welcome/Goodbye: Automatically triggers on member who join/leave.

-Dot Command Restriction: Any message starting with . triggers a stylish response.
+Dot Command Recognition: Any message starting with . triggers a stylish response.

-Slot Game: Use the .slot [amount] command to bet.

 Hidetag Command: Reply to any message with .hidetag to tag all members without showing the sender’s username.

----

-💬 Example Commands

-Hidetag:

-.hidetag

-(Replies to the message and tags all members without showing the sender's username.)

-Slot Game:

 ---